-|Choose three of the following:|
+|Choose two of the following:|

 This course introduces students to processes of interconnection, local, regional, national, and global, that have altered and continue to impact life in Africa, taking into account the enormous impact of Africans on one another and on those of us living outside of the continent.
 In the course, we will focus on how past, present, and anticipated future events in African movements of people, ideas, and things, across time and space effect the reception of new events.
 We will pay particularly close attention to how the relationships of time and space are formulated and understood by Africans in the present.
 While the historical past is never completed, but continuous in the present, its diverse contours lead to differently remembered, embodied, and enacted expressions.
 We will evaluate these diverse expressions in pre-colonial, colonial, and neo-colonial encounters as they have changed ideas of self and other, political philosophies and political economic systems, genders and sexualities, generational relations, religions, expressive arts, violence, and health on the African continent and around the globe.
-Lecture (Fall Or Spring).
+Lecture 3 (Fall Or Spring).

-Genocide and Post-Conflict Justice
+Genocide and Transitional Justice

 We see others as we imagine them to be, in terms of our values, not as they see themselves.
 This course examines ways in which we understand and represent the reality of others through visual media, across the boundaries of culture, gender, and race.
 It considers how and why visual media can be used to represent or to distort the world around us.
 Pictorial media, in particular ethnographic film and photography, are analyzed to document the ways in which indigenous and native peoples in different parts of the world have been represented and imagined by anthropologists and western popular culture.
-Lecture (Fall, Spring).
+Lecture 3 (Fall, Spring).

 American Slavery and Freedom

 This class will survey the history of slavery and freedom in the United States from the establishment of global slave systems in the colonial period through emancipation movements during the Civil War era.
 Students will examine key economic, political, and social issues (from the development of slave labor systems to strategies of resistance among enslaved peoples) as well as the meaning of black freedom struggles during key eras (such as the American Revolutionary era and Civil War).
-Lecture (Fall).
+Lecture 3 (Fall).

 Culture and Politics in Urban Africa